nerdslab/bams/README.md

 ![Architecture Overview](overview.png)

 This is the official PyTorch implementation of BAMS in 'Relax, it doesn't matter how you get there: A new self-supervised approach for multi-timescale behavior analysis' (NeurIPS 2023).

-The main scripts are `mouse_triplets.py` and `fruit_flies.py`` used for training on the MABe datasets.
+This repo contains examples of training BAMS on the Multi Agent Behavior Challenge (MABe) datasets, which are benchmark datasets that provide a rich set of labels to evaluate the quality of the learned representations.
+The main scripts for these datasets will be `mouse_triplets.py` and `fruit_flies.py`.

+BAMS is a general purpose self-supervised learning method for behavior analysis, and does not require labels.
+To train BAMS on your own dataset, please refer to `custom_dataset.py`.

 ### Setup